Cloud Secure Edge (CSE) Licenses

 Revoke a license

-To explicitly revoke a license to a user, complete the following steps:
+To explicitly revoke a license from a user, complete the following steps:

 1. Repeat Steps 1 to 3 in the Grant a license section above, except in Step 3, select Revoke License.